Tuesday, February 24, 2026

 By Marion Nestle

-The post Industry-influenced conference of the week: reducing methane emissions appeared first on Food Politics by Marion Nestle
+The post MAHA hypocrisy in action: glyphosate appeared first on Food Politics by Marion Nestle

 Now Available: What to Eat Now